 Students may earn two majors, but only one degree.
 Undergraduate students declared with two majors that are housed within different baccalaureate degrees (such as a Bachelor of Arts and Bachelor of Science) will be provided the option to choose the degree with which to graduate.
 Students must make this determination prior to the degree conferral.
 Students in this situation who do not confirm their preferred degree to be listed as their final academic record will graduate with the declared degree on file and the degree posted will not be adjusted at a later date.

 The final official transcript includes the student’s posted degree and conferral date, major and any minors, language certificates, any honors awarded including Latin Honors and Distinction in the Field, and any Education certifications.
 The diploma lists the students name, degree, and any applicable Latin Honors for undergraduate students.

 Student performance is evaluated at regular intervals throughout the semester.
-In particular, mid-semester grades are required for new students in their first two semesters at Emmanuel, athletes, and for students on academic probation.
+In particular, mid-semester grades are required for all students.
 A final examination or an equivalent form of evaluation is required in each course and must be stipulated in the course syllabus.
+Examinations for mid-semester and official final semester grades are evaluated and submitted to the Office of the Registrar by the faculty of record assigned to the course.
 Final examinations must be administered on the officially designated days on the academic calendar.
 A student who has more than two final exams scheduled on the same day may reschedule the middle exam.
 The student must arrange for the change with the faculty member no later than the last day to withdraw from classes.

 Full-time undergraduate students normally carry a course load of between 12 and 20 credits per semester.